liquidprompt/liquidprompt/README.md

 * `LP_ENABLE_SSH_COLORS`, if you want different colors for hosts you SSH into
 * `LP_ENABLE_RUNTIME`, if you want to display the runtime of the last command
 * `LP_ENABLE_SUDO`, if you want the prompt mark to change color while you have password-less root access
+* `LP_ENABLE_CONTAINER`, if you want to show whether or not the prompt is running in a container
 * `LP_ENABLE_FQDN`, if you want the display of the fully qualified domain name
 * `LP_ENABLE_TIME`, if you want to display the time at which the prompt was shown
 * `LP_TIME_ANALOG`, if you want to show the time using an analog clock instead of numeric values